 The Affordable Care Act helps millions of young adults get coverage.
 The ACA helps women get “free”

-birth control pills.
+.
 (Except that whoever is paying the premiums is actually paying for the birth control pills.)
 The ACA is terrific.

 Ardent enemies of the act also use many indicative mood verbs.